0bubbles0/fac22-pre-projects/week-07/workshops/promises-practice/promisesREADME.md

 ## Notes

-- Sequence important for: animation, dataRequest-to-API
+- Sequence important for: animation, dataRequest-to-another-API
 - Don't always know code-run-length &rarr; tell them to wait
+- How avoid over-nesting? &rarr; Promises
+- .then() returns a new promise &rarr; can chain

 ## Challenge 1